|

 Belgae lands.

-A gold Gallo-Belgic quarter stater of the C-type, dated between
+Shown here is a gold Gallo-Belgic quarter stater of the C-type,

-just his own retainers, survivors of a heavy defeat in Gaul.
-The size and
+bringing with him just his own retainers, survivors of a heavy defeat in Gaul.

 tribe he joins in Britain is unknown.
 They certainly occupy their own